funkman1/nexusACR/README.md

 &nbsp;&nbsp;&nbsp;You should now be able to see the Nexus UI by going to the IP associated with your machine and appending :8081, so *IP*:8081

-&nbsp;&nbsp;&nbsp;**2.13)**	Sign in to the admin user
+&nbsp;&nbsp;&nbsp;**2.13)**	Sign in to the admin user.

-&nbsp;&nbsp;&nbsp;Click sign-in located in the top right of the UI and you will see the instructions to retrieve the admin user password
+&nbsp;&nbsp;&nbsp;Click sign-in located in the top right of the UI and you will see the instructions to retrieve the admin user password.

 &nbsp;&nbsp;&nbsp;Use the command ```cat /app/sonatype-work/nexus3/admin.password```

-&nbsp;&nbsp;&nbsp;Copy the password displayed and log in using that and admin as the user
+&nbsp;&nbsp;&nbsp;Copy the password displayed and log in using that and admin as the user.

-&nbsp;&nbsp;&nbsp;You will then be prompted to configure a new password
+&nbsp;&nbsp;&nbsp;You will then be prompted to configure a new password.

-&nbsp;&nbsp;&nbsp;Disable anonymous access
+&nbsp;&nbsp;&nbsp;Disable anonymous access.

-&nbsp;&nbsp;&nbsp;**2.14)**	Make sure to check the status checks provided in UI to see if your host is sufficient to run Nexus
+&nbsp;&nbsp;&nbsp;**2.14)**	Make sure to check the status checks provided in UI to see if your host is sufficient to run Nexus.

 &nbsp;&nbsp;&nbsp;Under the support tab, then status, view to see if there are any warnings.

 ## 3) Create an Azure Container Registry
 &nbsp;&nbsp;&nbsp;**3.1)** This process is pretty straightforward and can be done from the Azure portal.